dfryer1193/voronoi-cell-map/README.md

 # voronoi-cell-map
 Create a set of voronoi cells in C++, for use as a rudimentary map generator.
 I have no idea what I'm doing.

+##TODO:
+ - Create set of random points
+ - bisect distances
+ - ???